-7. What coverage do you want?/What coverages do you need?
+7. What coverages do you want?/What coverages do you need?

-If a prospect says he wants the bare minimum, you know what you have to do: explain that bare minimum insurance will not cover his damages if he’s at fault in the accident -- just don’t tell him what to do after he’s made aware!
+If a prospect says he wants the bare minimum, you know what you have to do: explain that bare minimum insurance will not cover his damages if he's at fault in the accident -- just don't tell him what to do after he's made aware!
 Make sure he understands the consequences of buying liability only.
 Show him the average costs of car accident damage versus the monthly payments that will prevent him from having those exorbitant costs.
-The average cost of a nonfatal car crash with property damage and non-disabling injuries is $7,500.
+The average cost of a non-fatal car crash with property damage and non-disabling injuries is $7,500.
 A disabling one is $61,600 and a fatal one $1,130,000.
 If he still insists on liability, move forward.